forbesg/forbes-gridsome/src/content/articles/why-choose-a-jamstack-website.md

 ---
 title: Why Choose A JAMStack Website?
 subhead: What are the benefits of a static website
-description: We look at how JAMStack websites differ from more traditional CMS based technologies like Drupal, Joomla and Wordpress Websites
+description: We look at how JAMStack websites differ from more traditional CMS based technologies like Drupal, Joomla and WordPress Websites
 tags:
   - JAMStack
   - Static Websites